- Out-of-Stock

 The applications of veneer are as varied as they are multiple.

 Since veneers are genuine wood, all wood finishing products, whether varnish, stain, or oil, are suitable.
-The choice of finish will depend on your personal preferences and the final use of the object.
+The choice of finish will depend on your personal preferences and the object's intended use.

-The veneer offered here is a sliced sheet of uniform thickness, but the thickness might differ from one species to another.
+The veneer offered here is a sliced sheet of uniform thickness; however, the thickness may vary from one species to another.
 The standard thickness is around 0.6 mm.

 Although the edges of the veneers have been cut roughly straight, the cut is not perfectly parallel.
 Some veneers may retain the natural taper of the tree, being slightly wider at the foot than at the top.

-Some veneers may have a trace of a waney edge (an edge following the tree's natural shape) on the sides.
+Some veneers may have a slight wavy edge (an edge that follows the tree's natural shape) on the sides.
 In this case, the dimensions indicated correspond to the minimum width of the veneer, as specified in the "Dimensions" paragraph.

 How to use veneers?